russellbanks/HashHash/README.md

 ## Supporting algorithms

 HashHash uses functionality from [crypto](https://github.com/appmattus/crypto) in order to implement each individual hash.
-The full list of available hashes implemented by crypto can be read [here]([crypto/cryptohash at main · appmattus/crypto · GitHub](https://github.com/appmattus/crypto/tree/main/cryptohash)).
+The full list of available hashes implemented by crypto can be read [here](https://github.com/appmattus/crypto/tree/main/cryptohash).

 ## Built With